-If your plans involve a car, you are going to need insurance – it’s the law.
+If your plans involve a car, insurance is going to be essential.
 But what if you’re hoping to borrow someone else’s vehicle?
 That’s where short-term car insurance can be a real winner.
-Here at Jaunt, we’ve put together this quick guide to give you the ins and outs of temporary car insurance… don’t worry, you can thank us later.
+Here at Jaunt, we’ve put together this quick guide to give yOu the ins and outs of temporary car insurance… don’t worry, you can thank us later.

 So how does it work?

 The whole idea behind temporary car insurance is that you can get cover for something you want to do right now.
-With Jaunt, you can get temporary insurance for as little as one hour, up to a period of 30 days.
+With Jaunt, you can get temporary insurance for up to 28 days.
 And arrange it in advance or at short notice.
 It’s up to you.

 Here’s a quick example: a friend asks if you want to share the drive to a festival, but you’re not on the insurance policy.
 You could easily get short-term cover which is literally just designed for that one journey.
 Sorted on the spot.
 The ultimate in convenience.

 Choosing the right cover: the benefits of short-term car insurance

 Not only is temporary car insurance a flexible option to get you on the move right away.
 After all, buying a car isn’t always an option financially.
 And this is a great way of being able to take to the roads once in a while, just when you need to.

 Even if you have comprehensive car insurance, you may not be covered for accidental damage in someone else’s car.
 This means that if you have a bump, driving with third party cover will not cover the damages to the car, only the other parties.
 When you take out short-term insurance, the cover becomes comprehensive, so both you and the car owner can be safe in the knowledge that you’re fully covered.